anneKoethke/tagebuch/README.md

 The Routing via AppNavigator has a DrawerNavigation (HomeStack, AboutStack, CalendarStack) with a nested StackNavigation (HomeScreen, EntryDetails).

-The CalendarView has an informational Modal and shows (dummy data) the dates with entries (green circle around the date) and the moods (differently colored dots under the date).
+The CalendarView has an informational Modal and shows (as dummy data) the dates with entries (green circle around the date) and the moods (differently colored dots under the specific date).